Skip to main content

 Preparation

-Before the procedure, dental X-rays will be taken to determine the exact location to place the implant, the health of the surrounding teeth and the density of the jawbone.4
+Before the procedure, a dentist will examine teeth, gums and oral history.
+Dental X-rays will be taken to determine the exact location to place the implant, the health of the surrounding teeth and the density of the jawbone.9

 Procedure

 To begin the procedure, the jaw and gums will be numbed with a local anesthetic.
+The dentist will make a small incision in the gums to expose the bone.
 If needed, small holes will be drilled into the jaw to attach the implant post.
 In some cases, no holes are needed, as the post may simply be screwed into the jaw.
-Once the post is in place, the replacement tooth will be attached to the post.4
+Once the post is in place, the replacement tooth will be attached to the post.
+If needed, the gums will be sutured closed around the implant.10

 Recovery

-While patients may experience some tender gums and soreness, recovery from a mini dental implant procedure is usually quick and easy.
-Most patients can return to their regular activities within a day or two.
-While patients are able to eat after the procedure, it is best to avoid hard, sticky foods initially and instead consume liquids or soft foods.4
+While patients may experience some tender gums and soreness, recovery from a mini dental implant procedure is usually quick and easy.10 Most patients can return to their regular activities within a day or two.10 While patients are able to eat after the procedure, it is best to initially avoid hard, sticky foods and instead consume liquids or soft foods.10 Total recovery time averages three to four weeks.11

 While mini dental implants have many advantages, they may not be appropriate for all dental implant cases.
 The choice between mini dental implants and traditional implants depends on various factors, including the patient's specific oral health needs, bone density and the type of oral restoration required.
 Schedule an evaluation with a dentist or oral surgeon to determine if mini dental implants are right for you.